Student athlete compensation: Criticism

+Revenue-sharing

+A mechanism separate from NIL that is developing for compensating student-athletes is revenue sharing.
+This is when income is distributed directly from a university’s athletic department budget to an athlete.
+Unlike NIL arrangements, which typically involve a third-party agreement such as endorsements or media campaigns, revenue sharing is administered by the institution itself.
+Both NIL and revenue-sharing provide student-athletes with financial benefits, However they differ in structure.
+NIL opportunities allow athletes greater autonomy to build personal brands and generate income independently, while revenue sharing provides more direct and potentially stable compensation derived from institutional earnings.

+Compensation through revenue sharing may vary by sport.
+Football and basketball are often associated with larger distributions due to the large income the program receives each year.
+The introduction of revenue sharing can also influence recruiting and team dynamics.
+Athletes in prominent roles may have increased earning potential and decision-making considerations.
+By offering compensation beyond scholarships and NIL opportunities, revenue sharing represents a significant shift in collegiate athletics, enabling institutions to allocate a portion of their revenue directly to student-athletes for the first time.

 High school athletes

 Athletes still in high school began signing NIL deals in May 2022, beginning with Nike signing Harvard-Westlake School soccer players Alyssa Thompson and Gisele Thompson, followed by NIL deals signed by basketball prospects Bronny James, Dajuan Wagner Jr., and JuJu Watkins in October 2022.
 Some high-school athletics associations subsequently adjusted their rules to allow high-school athletes to sign NIL deals while retaining their athletic eligibility.
 For example, the Oregon School Activities Association approved student NIL deals on October 10, 2022, leading to a local apparel company signing two Oregon Ducks basketball commits on October 21 in the state's first high-school NIL deals.
 Other states allowed high-school NIL deals with restrictions, such as Missouri, which enacted a state law in July 2023 allowing high-school NIL deals only if athletes commit to a Missouri-based college.

 Life Center Academy basketball prospect Kiyomi McMiller signed Nike label Jordan Brand's first high-school NIL deal in February 2023, and in July 2023 Lake Oswego High School senior Mia Brahe-Pedersen signed Nike's first high-school track-and-field NIL deal.
 In January 2025, Adidas signed Ethan Holliday, the company's first such deal with a baseball player.